creepersguitar/CI-PP5-real/README.md

 - My amazing peers who helped me when times were tough
 - The 2 project walkthroughs to give me insight as to how to deploy the application
 - Code institutes assessment criteria (to help me double check if i have done everything for pass/merit/distinction)
+- The Amazing Beth cottell who helped me try to figure out a fix to an error when it came to deploying the application.
+- Roman from the Code Institute Tutor Support team who helped fix the issue of deploying.